How to choose products that benefit:

 Antibiotic Free

-Antibiotics used to raise animals can end up in our food, which has led to increased antibiotic resistance among both people and animals.
+Antibiotics used to raise animals can end up in our food which has led to increased antibiotic resistance among both people and animals.
 The claim “antibiotic-free” assures consumers that the animals were not routinely treated with antibiotics during their growth period.
-However, it’s important to note that regulations and standards for antibiotic-free claims can vary by region, so look for certifications like Organic or additional information to verify the claim’s accuracy and credibility.
+However, it’s important to note that regulations and standards for antibiotic-free claims can vary by region, so look for certifications like organic or additional information to verify the claim’s accuracy and credibility.

 Hormone-Free, No Hormones Added

 These labels on dairy and meat products mean the animals were not given artificial hormones.
-These labels on chicken, turkey or egg products are not relevant as producers are not legally allowed to use hormones.
+These labels on chicken, turkey or egg products are not relevant, as producers are not legally allowed to use hormones.

 All Natural